severnake/TikTok-Follow-Heart-Views-Bot/README.md

 # VIDEO FOR BEGINNERS - Windows aviable
-If you are a beginners release a star this repository, follow me and send me a screenshot on the email alessandrogreco@hacari.org, i will send you a video where i'll show you what you must to do for solve the errors and for make it work.
+If you need the video tutorial or private assistance contact me at the email alessandrogreco@hacari.org

 # UPDATE 07/Mar/2021
 ### The bot work perfectly